 Why not plant productive trees, creating an edible landscape with the intention to harvest the fruit for local food banks?

 That seems like a great use of common areas and medians.
+Bonus: Trees are great for the Earth!

-Good trees for an edible landscape
+List of fruit trees for an edible landscape

 Apple – The spreading branches of a mature standard-sized apple tree are perfect for sitting under.
 Beautiful white and pink blossoms in the spring are slightly fragrant.
 Harvest, late summer and autumn.